d3/d3-scale-chromatic/README.md

 # d3-scale-chromatic

 Color schemes from [ColorBrewer](http://colorbrewer2.org) by Cynthia A. Brewer.
-These color schemes are intended for use with [d3.scaleOrdinal](https://github.com/d3/d3-scale/blob/master/README.md#ordinal-scales), [d3.scaleQuantize](https://github.com/d3/d3-scale/blob/master/README.md#quantize-scales) or [d3.scaleQuantile](https://github.com/d3/d3-scale/blob/master/README.md#quantile-scales), but they are simply arrays of hexadecimal RGB color strings, so you can use them however you like!
+These color schemes are intended for use with [d3.scaleOrdinal](https://github.com/d3/d3-scale/blob/master/README.md#ordinal-scales), [d3.scaleQuantize](https://github.com/d3/d3-scale/blob/master/README.md#quantize-scales) or [d3.scaleQuantile](https://github.com/d3/d3-scale/blob/master/README.md#quantile-scales), but each scheme is simply an array of hexadecimal RGB color strings, so use them however you like!

 ## Installing